leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 - Speaker oversample --> Enable/disable enhancing the quality of the Spectrum speaker
 - Turbo Sound --> Enable/disable turbo sound hardware
 - Tape audio --> Enable/disable listening sounds from the virtual tape
-- ROM --> Select a different ROM for the Spectrum model emulating
+- ROM --> Select a different ROM for the Spectrum model emulated

 **2.2-.
-Amstrad CPC options**
+Amstrad CPC series**

 There are three models emulated, all of them support tape (section 2.3) and two of them have disk support (section 2.4).